devyujie/devyujie/README.md

 </h2>
 <p>
     <samp>
-        I'm a back-end developer.
+        I'm a Software & Prompt Engineer.
 I like open source, and most of the time I'm active on GitHub.
     </samp>
 </p>